msa-ez/uEngine6-BPM-en.github.io/content/bpm6-intro/business-process.md

 - The involvement of organizational members differs: BPR is top-down, while CPI is bottom-up.<br>
 <br>

 Past experiences have shown that BPR projects fail when appropriate change management is not accompanied and when they rely solely on technical solutions.
 As shown in Figure 1-2, comparing BPR and CPI based on their occurrence frequency and the magnitude of impact, CPI has a smaller impact but occurs frequently, whereas BPR has a larger impact but occurs less frequently.
 However, CPI and BPR are not mutually exclusive; rather, they are complementary.
 In other words, after a certain level of gradual improvement through CPI, BPR, which involves a more intense change, is carried out.
-After a certain period, the process is complemented by gradual CPI improvements, as shown in Figure 1-3.
+Over time, CPI gradually complements the process, as shown in Figure 1-3.

 >![](../../uengine-image/1-2-image.png)
 >**Figure 1-2) Comparison of BPR and CPI**